 Nowhere in the Lower 48 is there more abundant wildlife than in the greater Yellowstone region.
-Yellowstone Park is home to the largest concentration of large and small mammals, and most of the species that live in the park also inhabit regions of Grand Teton National Park and the states of Wyoming, Montana, and Idaho.
-The following is a summary of some of the more popular wild animals that live in Yellowstone Park and where visitors might best view each.
+Yellowstone National Park is home to the largest concentration of large and small mammals, and most of the species in the park also inhabit regions of Grand Teton National Park and the states of Wyoming, Montana, and Idaho.
+The following is a summary of some of the more popular wild animals that live in Yellowstone National Park and where visitors might best view each.
 Just remember to keep your distance.
 Although they may appear tame, these wild animals are just that—wild.

 Where to See Yellowstone Bears